 The character of Elektra was later resurrected for a film spinoff, Elektra (2005), also starring Jennifer Garner.
 The character of Daredevil was revived for the much better tv series Daredevil (2015-8) starring Charlie Cox as Matt Murdock.
 The first season of the show reintroduced Kingpin in the form of a magnificent Vincent D’Onofrio, while the second season introduced Elektra (played by Elodie Yung).
 Cox’s Daredevil subsequently appeared as a member of The Defenders (2017).

-Director Mark Steven Johnson later went onto direct a further Marvel Comics adaptation with Ghost Rider (2007), followed by the light fantasy romantic comedy When in Rome (2010) and the revenge film Killing Season (2013), as well as the story for Christopher Robin (2018).
+Director Mark Steven Johnson later went onto direct a further Marvel Comics adaptation with Ghost Rider (2007), followed by the light fantasy romantic comedy When in Rome (2010) and the revenge film Killing Season (2013) and the caper film Finding Steve McQueen (2019), as well as the story for Christopher Robin (2018).